lhenneman/WebsiteHugo/content/authors/admin/_index.md

 - "PI"
 ---

+# provide a 2-3 sentence bio
-Welcome to my personal website---I am a postdoc at the Harvard Chan School of Public Health.
-I've accepted an Assistant Professor appointment in George Mason University's Sid and Reva Dewberry Department of Civil, Environmental, and Infrastructure Engineering starting August 2020.
+Welcome to my personal website---I am an Environmental Engineer interested in the health and air quality benefits of environmental regulations.
+I teach classes in air pollution, environmental models, and systems engineering.
 Take a look around and please don't hesitate to reach out.